-Anchor text is the visible and clickable piece of text in a link.
-The text appears in a different color and is often underlined.
-If done right, this indicates what’s behind that link.
-Getting your anchor texts right increases the chance of someone clicking on your link.
-It also provides context for search engines.
+Anchor text is the visible, clickable text of a link.
+It usually appears in a different color than the surrounding text and is often underlined.
+Good anchor text tells the reader what to expect if they click on the link.
+Getting your anchor text right increases the chance of someone clicking on your link, and helps search engines by giving them context.

 What does an anchor text look like?

-What does an anchor text look like in HTML?
-The first piece of code is the URL, while the second part describes the link.
-This is the anchor text.
-See below:
+What does anchor text look like in HTML?
+The first piece of code is the URL, while the second part describes the link – and this is the anchor text.
+Like this:

 Anchor text is relevant for both your internal links and your incoming external links.
-External sites that want to link to your content can do so in various ways.
+External sites can link to your content in various ways.